Login

 There are no items in your shopping cart.

-Martin Wesley-Smith : Represented Artist
+Martin Wesley-Smith (1945-2019) : Represented Artist

 Photo of Martin Wesley-Smith

-Born in Adelaide in 1945, Martin Wesley–Smith taught composition and electronic music at the Sydney Conservatorium of Music, where he founded and directed its Electronic Music Studio.
+Born in Adelaide in 1945, Martin Wesley-Smith taught composition and electronic music at the Sydney Conservatorium of Music, where he founded and directed its Electronic Music Studio.
+He was a pioneer in Australia of audiovisual composition.

-He has explored other issues, too: Who Killed Cock Robin?
-(1979) has a choir wondering if the real culprit was not the sparrow with his bow and arrow but pesticides instead; Weapons of Mass Distortion (2003) deplores official propaganda, doublespeak, lies etc, especially those that led to the 2003 invasion of Iraq; and Papua Merdeka (2005) brings attention, through sound and image, to the suffering of the people of West Papua.
+He explored other issues, too: Who Killed Cock Robin?
+(1979) has a choir wondering if the real culprit was not the sparrow with his bow and arrow but pesticides instead; Weapons of Mass Distortion (2003) deplores official propaganda, doublespeak, lies etc, especially those that led to the 2003 invasion of Iraq; and Papua Merdeka (2005) brought attention, through sound and image, to the suffering of the people of West Papua.

-Non–issue–based pieces include For Marimba & Tape (1982), which is still regularly performed, in its various versions, all over the world.
+Non-issue-based pieces include For Marimba & Tape (1982), which is regularly performed, in its various versions, all over the world.

-Many of Wesley–Smith's songs and choral works use words by his twin brother Peter Wesley–Smith.
+Many of Wesley-Smith's songs and choral works use words by his twin brother Peter Wesley-Smith.
 In 1997 their 'documentary music drama' Quito, about schizophrenia and East Timor, was awarded the Paul Lowin Composition Award (Song Cycle).
-The Song Company has performed this work in Amsterdam, den Bosch, Copenhagen, Gent, Groningen, Hong Kong, Kuala Lumpur and Cascais (Portugal) as well as in Sydney and Kangaroo Valley (where Wesley–Smith now lives).
+The Song Company has performed this work in Amsterdam, den Bosch, Copenhagen, Gent, Groningen, Hong Kong, Kuala Lumpur and Cascais (Portugal) as well as in Sydney and Kangaroo Valley.
 In 1987 he received the Australia Council's Don Banks Composer Fellowship.
-In 1998 he was awarded an AM (Order of Australia) for services to 'music, as a composer, scriptwriter, children's songwriter, lecturer, presenter of multi–media concerts and a member of various Australia Council boards and committees'.
+In 1998 he was awarded an AM (Order of Australia) for services to 'music, as a composer, scriptwriter, children's songwriter, lecturer, presenter of multi-media concerts and a member of various Australia Council boards and committees'.

 Studied with